Call for Center for Teaching Excellence Faculty Fellows

 Qualifications

-• Tenure-track applicants should hold the rank of associate professor or higher; non-tenure-track teaching faculty should have at least five years of employment at KU (or equivalent elsewhere).
+• Tenure-track applicants should hold the rank of associate professor or higher; non-tenure-track teaching faculty should have at least five years of experience as a teaching professor at KU (or equivalent elsewhere).

 • Experience with reflective and evidence-based teaching practices.